Meet Our Team

 P. Craig Stites, MD

 Phillip Craig Stites is a native of Sallisaw, Oklahoma.
 He is board certified by The American Board of Dermatology and has been practicing in the Fort Smith area since 2001.
 After finishing high school, he received his bachelor’s degree in zoology from the University of Oklahoma in 1993.
 He completed his medical training at Vanderbilt University in 1997.
 Dr. Stites then completed an internship in internal medicine and a residency in dermatology at Vanderbilt University Medical Center, where he served as chief resident.
 He spent three years training in Mohs micrographic surgery at Vanderbilt University Department of Dermatology with Drs.
 Michel McDonald and Thomas Stasko.
 He is experienced in and enjoys all aspects of adult and pediatric dermatology including medical, surgical, and cosmetic services with a special interest in skin cancer prevention, detection, and treatment.
 Dr. Stites is a staff physician at Mercy and Baptist Hospitals in Fort Smith, Arkansas.

 He and his family are active members of First United Methodist Church in Fort Smith.
 Outside the office, he enjoys watching and playing sports and spending time on the family farm in Oklahoma.

 Matthew Patton, MS, MPA, PA-C

 Matt and his wife reside near Sallisaw, OK and are members of Landmark Missionary Baptist Church.
-Outside of work, Matt enjoys riding horses and spending time out in the country.
+Outside of work, Matt enjoys riding horses, hunting, and spending time out in the country.
 He also supports medical mission work, speaks at local high schools to promote health care careers, and is a member of the AAPA and SDPA.